Kumeyaay: Kumeyaay-Mexican economy and the wine tourism industry

-On the Mexican side of the border, Kumeyaay reservations manufacture traditional craftwork to sell on the American side of the border with partnering Kumeyaay souvenir gift shops and casinos.
+On the Mexican side of the border, Kumeyaay communities manufacture traditional craftwork to sell on the American side of the border with partnering Kumeyaay souvenir gift shops and casinos.

-Many Kumeyaay there have moved into urban areas to seek better employment opportunities compared to their agrarian employment on the reservation.
-The depopulation of their reservations has allowed neighboring non-native Ejidos to encroach on their lands.
+Many Kumeyaay there have moved into urban areas to seek better employment opportunities compared to their agrarian employment on the communities.
+The depopulation of their villages has allowed neighboring non-native Ejidos to encroach on their lands.

-The Kumeyaay reservations on the Mexican side of the border have largely retained their traditional heritage.
-Some reservations faced water shortages, making it difficult to continue agricultural operation.
+The Kumeyaay communities on the Mexican side of the border have largely retained their traditional heritage.
+Some villages faced water shortages, making it difficult to continue agricultural operation, which they portray in their film Kumeyaay Land.
 This led many communities to enter wine-tasting and tourism industries in the Guadalupe Valley.
 Many bands began launching wine tours and festivals to attract tourists and foreign visitors from southern California and cruise passengers stopping at the Port of Ensenada.

 Kumeyaay and the US-Mexican border

 In 1998, the Kumeyaay established the Kumeyaay Border task force to work with federal immigration officials to secure free passage of Baja Kumeyaay bands to visit the US Kumeyaay bands and ensure their rights to protected graves and artifacts protected by the Native American Graves Protection and Repatriation Act of 1990.

 However, border wall construction accelerated in 2020 and Kumeyaay representatives at the border to protect and preserve Kumeyaay artifacts were turned away from the construction area.
 This sparked protests among the bands and Kumeyaay women organized to lead a protest at the border in July.
 The La Posta Band filed a lawsuit in August against the Trump administration seeking to block further construction of the border wall through their sacred cemetery (burial sites).